Department Internship Program

 We are a small department, meaning that there are many opportunities for an intern to get real, hands-on experience with our policy and programmatic work.
 Though some administrative tasks would be required, we can offer more than just filing and photocopying.
 Interns will get a sense of what it means to be a part of City government.

 An internship with the Department will provide you with valuable government and policy experience, a chance to meet senior City officials, and the opportunity to network and make contacts for future jobs.
-Though we are unable to offer a stipend to interns, we are happy to comply with any requirements that allow students to receive academic credit.
+We are happy to comply with any requirements that allow students to receive academic credit.
 The Department can also provide letters of recommendation.

 Policies and Programs

-If you are passionate about the advancement of women, this is the place to be.
+If you are passionate about the advancement of women and human rights, this is the place to be.
 The Department is on the cutting edge of women's policy.
 Browse our website to learn about the Department's many programs, such as our groundbreaking and internationally-recognized work advancing the human rights of women, the local implementation of the Women's Human Rights Ordinance (CEDAW), our violence prevention and intervention initiatives, and much more.

 Interns will be assigned a primary policy area, with the majority of projects addressing that issue.
 However, interns will also have the opportunity to learn about and assist with projects in all the policy areas of the Department.
 Interns should specify what area(s) of interest they would prefer to work on during an internship with the Department: